Paulmicha/css-organization/README.md

 - **Avoid distraction** : don’t code "your way" - just follow the coding standards.
 Make your code predictable and easy to read by coding the way people expect.

 Component-oriented, modular design principles :
+- **Establish a language foundation** : The agreed-upon name determines how the element will be built and encourages consistent usage across the team - *"If you don’t get agreement up front, prepare for more work later."*
 - **Depth of Applicability** : number of generations that are affected by a given rule.
 The further the distance from the parent to the deepest descendent element, the more complex and rigid the HTML structure needs to be for the selectors to work.
 - **Component Boundaries** : if the component is more than 3 levels deep, it might be up for breaking apart into smaller components.
 - **Shell/Content Pattern** : often, there’s a shell (container), and then the content that goes within that - can be a great way to recognize when to break things down from one larger component into a few smaller components.